-The Catholic School Leadership Academy at Saint Louis University is an ongoing, national professional development program for current and aspiring presidents and principals at Catholic institutions, as well as those who aspire to be in executive-level leadership in a Catholic school.
+The Secondary Schools Academy at Saint Louis University is an ongoing, national professional development program for current and aspiring presidents, heads of school, and principals at Catholic institutions, as well as those who aspire to be in executive-level leadership in a Catholic school.

 The academy is sponsored jointly by Saint Louis University, the National Catholic Educational Association, and a number of archdioceses, dioceses and religious orders.

 This blended learning leadership academy explores the most relevant topics and opportunities centered around the challenges facing Catholic school leaders today.